jaimetur/GooglePhotosTakeoutHelper/README.md

   ```
   - Or download from [exiftool.org](https://exiftool.org/) and place `exiftool` in PATH or same folder as `gpth`

 **Note**: If ExifTool is not found in PATH or the same directory as GPTH, the tool will fall back to basic EXIF reading with limited format support.
+EXIF writing for non-JPEG formats requires ExifTool.

 ### 4. Download and Run GPTH